Hershel “Woody” Williams

 He returned five times to his own lines for fresh flamethrowers and demolition charges before charging forward again.
 He mounted one pillbox, stuck the nozzle of his flamethrower through the air vent and blasted the occupants with a fatal burst of fire.
 In another desperate episode, enemy infantrymen charged him in a bayonet attack, but he managed to destroy them with his flamethrower.
 The combat was so fierce, Williams has no memory of much of it.
 But his courageous and selfless actions helped clear the way for the Marines to advance.

-“And today, I am the sole survivor.
-But we, as a country, can’t forget.
+“We, as a country, can’t forget.
 We should never forget what their sacrifices have made possible.”

 Modern portraiture by William Hereford